vannguyengd/gooddata-ui/website/versioned_docs/version-8.2.0/50_custom__execution.md

 const allData = await result.readAll();
 ```

-In the above example, the code starts an execution in the workspace with `project_id`.
+In the above example, the code starts an execution in the workspace with `workspace_id`.
 It specifies execution for the `measuresAndAttributes` array filtered by the `filters` array.

 On top of that, it configures `sorting` of the result data and how to lay out the data into `dimensions`.